Multi-line Detection

 at com.jetty.Framework.main(MakeLog.java:30)

-Without multiline processing, during collection, the above java stack trace will produce the following log lines for additional processing (parsing and ingesting):
+Without multiline processing, during collection, this java stack trace will produce the following log lines for additional processing (parsing and ingesting):

 log: {